 > Explore the ancient port of Caesarea

 - Arrive at Ben Gurion Airport.
-You will be met in the arrival hall for transfer to your hotel in Tel Aviv
+Make your way to your hotel (Own arrangements)

-Tel Aviv - Beersheba - Arad - Masada - Jerusalem (B)
+Tel Aviv - Beersheba - Masada - Jerusalem (B)

-- Continue to the Israel Museum’s Shrine of the Book with the famous Dead Sea scrolls, then a visit to the beautifully renovated model of the Herodian city of Jerusalem, dating back to the time of the Second Temple.
+- Start the day at the Israel Museum’s Shrine of the Book with the famous Dead Sea scrolls, then continue to the beautifully renovated model of the Herodian city of Jerusalem, dating back to the time of the Second Temple.

-- Accommodation in selected hotels in a double/twin room sharing
+- 7 Nights’ Accommodation at selected hotels in double/twin sharing

 - Entrance fees